Research and selected publications

 - Basis Reduction, and the Complexity of Branch-and-Bound, G. Pataki, M. Tural, E. B. Wong

-Talk at the Combinatorial Optimization workshop in Aussois, 2011 - Column Basis Reduction and Decomposable Knapsack Problems, B. Krishnamoorthy and G. Pataki,
+2010 ACM-SIAM Symposium on Discrete Algorithms (SODA 10) DOI A talk - Column Basis Reduction and Decomposable Knapsack Problems, B. Krishnamoorthy and G. Pataki,

-Discrete Optimization, 6(3), August 2009, 242-270 DOI
+Discrete Optimization, 6(3), August 2009, 242-270 DOI A talk

 Solving a hard, previously unsolved integer program